golingon/lingon/readme.md

 Lingon is a collection of libraries and tools for building platforms using Go.

-The following technologies are supported:
+The following technologies are currently supported:

 1. Terraform
 2. Kubernetes

 ## Who is this for?

-Lingon is aimed at people managing cloud infrastructure who have suffered the pain of configuration languages and complexity of gluing tools together with more tools.
+Lingon is aimed at people who need to automate the lifecycle of their cloud infrastructure and have suffered the pain of configuration languages and complexity of gluing tools together with more tools.

 ## Getting started